A Grandpa for Christmas: Reception

-In prime time, the movie led the network to rank #1 in the time period, #1 for the weekend, and #4 for the week.
+In prime time, the film led the network to rank #1 in the time period, #1 for the weekend, and #4 for the week.
 It also became the third-highest-ever-rated original movie premiere on Hallmark Channel to the premiere date.

-Awards
+At the age of 90, Ernest Borgnine received a Golden Globe nomination for his performance.
 The Dove Foundation gave A Grandpa for Christmas the Dove Family Approved Seal on November 6, 2007.

-Ernest Borgnine received a Golden Globe nomination for his performance.